siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

     "population": 1000
 }
 ```
-In this filds you should write a changes, witch you want to do.
+In this filds you should write changes, that you want to do.
-##### After this command you will see a updated city.
+##### After this command you will see an updated city.

 ##### 3. To do DELETE you should:
 * paste the url http://127.0.0.1:8001/cities?id=
-after "=" you must to pate city id, witch you want to update.
+after "=" you must to paste city id, witch you want to update.
 * in fields "Headers" you should paste:
 in field key paste: "Authorization"
 in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
 ---
-### If you chooce the page with name "hotels", you can find a hotels in 3 cities (Irkutsk, Moscow and Sochi).
+### If you chooce the page with name "hotels", you can find hotels in 3 cities (Irkutsk, Moscow and Sochi).